 Now the real question...do personas work?

-Crafting a persona might seem like a lot of work, but it’s not as difficult as you think.
+Crafting a persona may seem like a lot of work, but it’s not as difficult as you think.
 It’s also well worth your while.
 According to HubSpot, here are some big reasons why you should immediately begin developing buyer personas:

-- Targeted emails boost click-through rates by 14 percent and conversion rates by 10 percent
+- Targeted emails boost click-through rates by 14 percent and conversion rates by 10 percent.

-- Websites created specifically to accommodate personas are as much as 5 times more effective than all-purpose websites
+- Websites created specifically to accommodate personas are as much as 5 times more effective than all-purpose websites.

-- Persona-based marketing results in increased website traffic, more efficient organic search results, and a higher number of interested leads.
+- Persona-based marketing results in increased website traffic, more efficient organic search results and a higher number of interested leads.

 When you consider the power that can be derived from buyer personas, it’s a no-brainer.
 Creating buyer personas takes your marketing to the next level — as long as you use the right blend of data, research and personal observation to craft your personas.